 I hadn’t known exactly what to expect.
 It was bedlam.
 Groups of hens and stags and children’s birthday parties were happily running around the corridors, up and down stairs and in and out of doors.
 The atmosphere was one of concentrated fun.

 My kids got their bearings before I did and were quick to start a quest by running into a room marked ‘Farm’ which had a green light over the door which meant that it was free.

 Once inside, we were alone trying to work out from the pictures on the wall and the furniture what we were meant to do.
 The kids started experimenting with everything while I scratched my head.
 Before I knew it, our time was up and we had to exit into the corridor.
 It had all happened so fast.

 We ran around and managed to get back in before another group could beat us to it.
 This time we knew what to expect and we managed to solve the puzzle.
 A green light went on over another door and we went through into the next level.
 We were hooked.

 For the next two hours we ran around the corridors, up and down stairs and in and out of rooms like kids in Willy Wonka’s chocolate factory.
 My kids were having a ball, so much so that when I accidentally made a mistake that caused us to be sent back to the start of a quest in which we had finally reached the third room, they didn’t mind and simply raced back to the start to begin again.

 We didn’t manage to join the list of those who had conquered the entire circuit.
 In fact, we only managed to complete three quests, and for that I am grateful.
 It means we can return to do it again.

 On our way out we noticed there are camping facilities in the park.
 I am now under serious pressure from the girls to return and make a weekend out of it.

-The Boda Borg is not open to children under seven and it’s wise to book ahead to avoid disappointment.
+You can book when you arrive but Boda Borg is very popular so it’s wiser to book ahead to avoid disappointment.